burakulass/burakulass/README.md

 - 🌱 I try to learn **React and QGİS**

-- 🧑‍🎓 I study at Geomatics Engineering(3/4) at YTU
+- 🧑‍🎓 I study at Geomatics Engineering(4/4) at Yıldız Technical University(YTÜ)

-- 👨‍💻 I graduated from Web Desing and Coding at AÖF
+- 👨‍💻 I graduated from Web Desing and Coding at Anadolu University (AÖF)

 - 🔭 I’m currently freelancer at [İnmapper](https://inmapper.com)